Tops, Trousers & Skirts, Salwar Suits, Sarees

 Best time to visit – 4 p.m to 10 p.m on weekdays.
 It is very crowded on weekends.

-No trial room is available in several of the shops.
-So know your sizes before you go shopping.
+Bargaining is definitely an integral part of the shopping experience here.
+However, there’s no trial room available in many of the shops.
+So know your sizes pretty well before you go shopping to this market.

-Check the refund policy before you buy.
-There is no exchange or refund policy in many shops.
+Also, we recommend you to check the refund policy before making a final purchase.
+There is no exchange or refund policy available in many shops.

 Read reviews about shopping markets in Delhi: